cdent/gabbi/docs/source/index.rst

 are not good enough so the search continues.

-Tests can be run using :ref:`unittest <test_loaders>` style test runners or from the command line with a :doc:`gabbi-run <runner>` script.
+Tests can be run using :ref:`unittest <test_loaders>` style test runners or py.test or from the command line with a :doc:`gabbi-run <runner>` script.

 If you want to get straight to creating tests look at :doc:`example`, the test files in the `source distribution`_